Addressing unfinished learning: 5 common myths, debunked

 Traditional remediation focuses on addressing unfinished learning by zeroing in on topics from the previous grade level.
 In essence, students are encouraged to complete the unfinished elements of their previous grade before moving on to new targets associated with the next grade level.

-Although this approach could be suitable in certain circumstances, learning acceleration may often be preferable.
+Although this approach could be suitable for building prerequisite skills in certain circumstances, learning acceleration may often be preferable.
 Acceleration doesn’t suffer from some of the drawbacks associated with traditional remediation, such as disengagement or lost time and effort expended on concepts the student may already have grasped.

 What is the difference between acceleration and remediation?

 Compared to remediation, accelerated learning keeps students focused on what’s next.
-Teachers help students explore material that’s on target for their grade level while identifying and addressing specific learning gaps as necessary.
-This flexible technique can be a suitable way to keep students engaged and on pace instead of halting them in their tracks.
+Teachers help learners explore grade-level content while identifying and addressing students' specific learning gaps as necessary.
+This flexible technique can be a suitable way to meaningfully engage students and keep them on pace instead of halting them in their tracks.
 That doesn’t mean learning acceleration is always easy, especially at scale.
 But in many cases, the benefits may be significant.